-Graduate fields of specialization include regional and urban economics, monetary economics, public finance, international economics, and economic development.
-In addition, graduate courses are offered in game theory, industrial organization, labor, and environmental economics, and econometrics.
+Graduate fields of specialization include regional and urban economics, public finance, international economics, and economic development.
+In addition, graduate courses are offered in game theory, industrial organization, labor, environmental economics, and econometrics.

-The initial admission to a graduate program is determined by an elected graduate studies committee on the basis of the applicant's previous academic record; verbal, quantitative and analytical scores of the Graduate Record Examination; and letters of recommendation.
+Admission to a graduate program is determined by an elected graduate studies committee on the basis of the applicant's previous academic record; verbal, quantitative and analytical scores of the Graduate Record Examination; and letters of recommendation.

 The Master of Science Degree.
 Admission to the master's program in economics is granted to college graduates with superior academic records whose preparation has been broad and thorough.
 They need not have majored in economics as undergraduates but must be well grounded in economic theory.
 A good background in one or more such fields as history, philosophy, mathematics, statistics, political science, English, sociology, accounting, finance, psychology, or management is particularly helpful to the graduate student in economics.
-An applicant whose prior preparation is deficient in some respect, may, if otherwise qualified, be admitted to the program and will be required to take prerequisite courses for nongraduate level credit.
+An applicant whose prior preparation is deficient in some respect, may, if otherwise qualified, be admitted to the program and required to take prerequisite courses for nongraduate level credit.
 A total of 30-33 graduate credits are required to earn an M.S. in economics.

 Each graduate student is guided in the preparation of a plan of study by the graduate adviser.
 At the master's level there are two options.
-One provides the student with a well-rounded program that does not specialize in a particular area of economics.
+One provides the student with a well-rounded program that prepares the student for the doctoral program in economics, or further graduate study in another related discipline.
 The second option is applied economics which stresses communication skills, quantitative analysis and course work from other disciplines related to a career objective.